LanGuipeng/HQFS/README.md

 ---
 Face Swapping with Adaptive Exploration-fusion Mechanism and Dual En-decoing Tactic
 ---
-*This is the official code of HQFS, which is implemented by PyTorch.*
+*This is the official code of HQFace, which is implemented by PyTorch.*

 ><font color="#000066">Abstract</font><br />